1. A Mother Should Be Loved (Ozu)

 The great Japanese director Kenji Mizoguchi was born on this day in 1898.
 His masterpiece Ugetsu is my favorite movie to show in Intro to Film classes to exemplify Japan’s astonishingly rich post-World War II period.
 It shares a rotating slot with Ozu’s Tokyo Story, Kurosawa’s Seven Samurai and Mizoguchi’s own Sansho the Bailiff.

-Akira Kurosawa is the most famous Japanese, nay Asian, director of all time.
-This is in part because his Rashomon won the top prize at the Venice International Film Festival in 1951 (then as now one of the top three most prestigious film festivals in the world), thus opening up the floodgates for international distributors to acquire then-exotic Japanese movies and distribute them widely in the West for the very first time.
+Akira Kurosawa is the most famous Japanese — nay Asian — director of all time.
+This is in part because his Rashomon won the top prize at the Venice International Film Festival in 1951 (then as now one of the top three most prestigious film festivals in the world), thus opening up the floodgates for international companies to acquire then-exotic Japanese movies and distribute them widely in the West for the very first time.
 Abetting Kurosawa’s fame was the fact that he made his movies, especially his samurai films, in a style that was arguably already familiar to Western audiences.
 Seven Samurai and Yojimbo, for instance, would be unthinkable without the classic Hollywood westerns of the ’40s and ’50s.
 Of course, these chambara classics in turn ended up being massively influential on American and European westerns in the 1960s.
-And that kind of give and take is how the language of cinema evolves.
+And that kind of give-and-take is how the language of cinema evolves.

 Ironically (or not depending on how you look at it), Kurosawa was a relative newbie when he made his international breakthrough; he had only started directing during the second World War.
 The other high-profile Japanese directors of the country’s post-war boom years (Yasujiro Ozu, Kenji Mizoguchi, Keinosuke Tinugasa, etc.) had been around since the silent era.
 Of these elder statesmen, all of whose films were to a greater or lesser extent “more Japanese” than Kurosawa’s, Mizoguchi enjoyed the greatest international success.
 From 1952 through 1954, he won an unprecedented three Best Director prizes in three consecutive years at the Venice International Film Festival for his late period masterpieces The Life of Oharu, Ugetsu and Sansho the Bailiff.
 Of these, my favorite is Ugetsu, a unique war movie/melodrama/ghost story hybrid.